hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 MatrixTable
 -----------

+A :class:`.MatrixTable` is a distributed two-dimensional extension of a :class:`.Table`.

+Unlike a table, which has two field groups (row fields and global fields), a matrix table consists of four components:

-A :class:`.MatrixTable` is a distributed two-dimensional dataset consisting of four components: a two-dimensional matrix where each entry is indexed by row key(s) and column key(s), a corresponding rows table that stores all of the row fields which are constant for every column in the dataset, a corresponding columns table that stores all of the column fields that are constant for every row in the dataset, and a set of global fields that are constant for every entry in the dataset.
+1. a two-dimensional matrix of **entry fields** where each entry is indexed by row key(s) and column key(s)
+2. a corresponding rows table that stores all of the **row fields** which are constant for every column in the dataset

-Unlike a :class:`.Table` which has two field groups (row fields and global fields), a matrix table has four field groups: global fields, row fields, column fields, entry fields.
+3. a corresponding
+columns table that stores all of the **column fields** that are constant for every row in the dataset
+4. a set of **global fields** that are constant for every entry in the dataset

-In addition, there are different operations on the matrix for each field group.
+There are different operations on the matrix for each field group.
 For instance, :class:`.Table` has :meth:`.Table.select` and
-:meth:`.Table.select_globals`, and :class:`.MatrixTable` has
+:meth:`.Table.select_globals`, while :class:`.MatrixTable` has
 :meth:`.MatrixTable.select_rows`, :meth:`.MatrixTable.select_cols`,
 :meth:`.MatrixTable.select_entries`, and :meth:`.MatrixTable.select_globals`.